- Overview

 Massage and Treatments

-In addition to the usual timetable outlined for week long retreats, it is possible to book a Deep Tissue massage or a Sports massage, or a Gentle relaxation massage or an Ayurvedic massage.
+At that stage addition to the usual timetable outlined for week long retreats, it will be possible to book a Deep Tissue massage or a Sports massage, or a Gentle relaxation massage or an Ayurvedic massage.

 On our week long retreats We usually have 1 or sometimes 2 days when a local masseuse comes to give massage.